cklapperich/GradedCaseExpander/GRADED_CARD_CUSTOMIZATION_GUIDE.md

 - `m_GradeExpansionRarityText` - Expansion and rarity information

 **Key Architecture Insight**: The system combines 3D mesh rendering (physical case structure) with Canvas UI overlays (text labels).
 The `Card3dUIGroup.EvaluateCardGrade()` method is the central control point for both systems.

+### The Card Underneath Problem

+**Critical Discovery (2025-09-29)**: The card back texture visible through transparent areas is NOT coming from CardBackMeshBlocker or the graded case components.

+**Theory**: The graded case is rendered ON TOP OF the actual card 3D model.
+When the case has transparent areas, the card mesh underneath shows through.
+This card mesh is what's rendering T_CardBackMesh.

+**Evidence**:
+1. CardBackMeshBlocker texture successfully changes (logs confirm), but card back still visible
+2. Disabling CardBackMeshBlocker allows UI layers to show, but card back persists
+3. The card exists as a separate entity that the graded case overlays

+**Implications**: To prevent card back showing through, we need to either:
+- Find and hide/modify the actual card mesh renderer (outside m_GradedCardGrp)
+- Make the graded case fully opaque (no transparent areas)
+- Modify the card's material/texture directly

+**Next Steps**: Log parent hierarchy to find the actual card renderer that sits beneath the graded case structure.

 ## File Structure